New Boeing CEO inherits crisis created under his predecessor

 “This is a crucial time for Boeing,” Calhoun said.
 “I see greatness in this company, but I also see opportunities to be better.
 Much better.”

 Calhoun said he will spend his first weeks as CEO listening to employees, customers and regulators and assuring them Boeing is on the way to meeting their expectations.
+Boeing declined to make him available for interviews.

 Calhoun is an experienced executive who once ran General Electric’s jet-engine business and served as chairman of the Boeing board for 10 years.
 His fellow directors described him Monday as the right fit for CEO.